MrKai77/Loop/.github/pull_request_template.md

 - [ ] I have performed a self-review of my own code
 - [ ] I have made corresponding changes to the documentation if applicable
 - [ ] I have no unrelated changes in this PR.
-- [ ] I have confirmed that any new package dependencies are strictly necessary.
-- [ ] I have followed naming conventions/patterns in the surrounding code

 ## Please describe to which degree, if any, an LLM was used in creating this pull request.